• Share this on:

 Entering the European market for fresh strawberries

 Entering the European strawberry market can be a big step.
 Competition from producers in and around Europe is strong and the quality expectation is high.
 Morocco and Egypt are the biggest non-European competitors that supply Europe in the off-season.
-It is crucial to invest in quality varieties, good cultivation practices and compliance to the EU standards.
-If you do so, an international grower organisation could be an interesting partner, in addition to a number of soft fruit importers.
+It is important to invest in quality varieties, good cultivation practices and compliance to the EU standards.
+If you do so, an international grower organisation could be an interesting partner, in addition to several soft fruit importers.

-1. What requirements must strawberries comply with to be allowed on the European market?
+1. What requirements and certifications do fresh strawberries need to meet to be allowed on the European market?

-Fresh strawberries must comply with the general requirements for fresh fruit and vegetables.
+Fresh strawberries must meet the general requirements for fresh fruit and vegetables.
 You can find these in the general buyer requirements for fresh fruit and vegetables on the CBI market information platform.
-You can also use My Trade Assistant for an overview of export requirements for strawberries (code 081010).
+You can also use My Trade Assistant for an overview of export requirements for strawberries (HS code 081010).

 What are mandatory requirements?